HaiziIzzudin/ytdlp-guided-cli/README.md

 ### Changelogs
 - **Windows:** Many has changed.
 I recommend you to check the source code.
 I really proud of it (Changelogs is at the bottom).
 - **Android:** Its still barebones.
 You can only download video for now.
-More features catching up soon (with Windows version).
+More features catching up with windows ver soon.

 _